artloko/zensoft-first-task/README.md

 The reason I chose **jsoup** library is that it is a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.

-We're getting document that represents html page, then extract needed data by different queries .
+We're getting document that represents html page, then extract needed data by different queries.

 ## Getting started